 The Definition of Contextual Links Seo

-Contextual links SEO basically means linking your content, usually, the links are made of keywords and they are found within the written content of your or someone else webpage.
+SEO Southampton experts explain that links are made of keywords, or anchor text, that are connected to your webpage, and are found within the written content of your or someone else webpage.
+So contextual links SEO basically means your link or anchor is surrounded by relevant or similar text in the content.
 If used effectively, contextual linking is a very strong SEO linking strategy for your website.
 For example, I’m interested in the phrase on page SEO so I linked this keyword to another post I’ve published earlier.
 This is called internal linking (links inside a piece of content on your site that is pointing to another piece of content on your site) and benefits for SEO and also for your users.
 Another type of contextual links is outgoing links (aka external links – from your site to another website).
 And finally, the 3rd type of contextual links SEO is reciprocal links – wich we will discuss later on this post.
 Later on, we also explain how to get contextual links like this.

 How Contextual Links Seo Helps Your Page Rank HIGHER ?